ployt0/truffshuff/README.md

    or more from other pairs.

 This takes away a good deal of the fun and experimentation from creating a home gym.
-For me at least, someone incapable of solving the more generalised version of this problem, it is a trivial problem to do manually.
-Considering the effort I've put into getting this far, I'm sure it would take disproportionately for me to arrive at a solution that merely answers the question for me, "do I need that pair of dumbbells?".
+For me at least, someone incapable of scripting the more generalised version of this problem, it is a trivial problem to do manually.
+Considering the effort I've put into getting this far, I'm sure it would take disproportionately long for me to arrive at a solution that merely answers the question for me, "do I need that pair of dumbbells?".
 While I've been writing this several pairs have appeared on gumtree at affordable prices.

 But I still need work so I'm putting this out there as evidence of some recent development and so I can concentrate on lower hanging fruit.

-Probably I will leave this "truffshuff" alone, clone it and start again, one day.
+Probably I will leave this "truffshuff" repo alone, clone it and start again, one day.